 Now I think it through before making moves that will affect my credit score

-Recently, my wife received a new Discover Card to replace an expired card, but she forgot she even had this particular card in her name!
+Recently, my wife received a new Discover Card with 0% APR to replace an expired card, but she forgot she even had this particular card in her name!
 It turns out she used the card when she lived with her parents and even though she hadn’t used the card for several years, it was still active.
 We looked into it a little bit, and it turned out she had a $15,000 limit on it.
 Add that credit limit to another Discover Card, a credit card through our bank, and a mortgage in her name (she bought the house before we were married and I was never added to the mortgage), and we found out she has a lot of available credit to her name!
 Time to reduce the amount of credit to improve her score!

 We called customer service to cancel the card and while we were going through the process, I remembered that we shouldn’t cancel the card because your length of credit history affects your score.
 This card was about 12 years old, which is a very good age to keep on your credit.
+So now we had a reason to not cancel and one reason to cancel.

 Well, it turns out credit card companies don’t like to lose customers, so they transferred us to a CSR intent on keeping us as customers.
 In the end, we kept the card open and had it switched to another Discover card which offers great rewards benefits.
 The Discover Card rep offered to lower the credit limit to $1,000, which is the minimum line of credit you can have.
 This helped lower her available credit limit and should help improve her credit score.
 In the end, it worked out for both parties.